Leadership at the Church of the Ascension is a collaboration of clergy, staff, and volunteers (known in the church world as lay ministers).

 What’s a Lutheran doing on the clergy team at the Anglican Church of the Ascension?
 It’s really quite simple.
 The Full Communion agreement between the Anglican Church of Canada and the Evangelical Lutheran Church in Canada makes it possible.
 This accord, known as the Waterloo Declaration, was signed in Waterloo, Ontario.

 I retired from full-time ministry in April 2011 after 39 years, the last 12 at Trinity Lutheran Church in London.
 Church policy required that I leave Trinity to clear the decks for a successor.
 After a couple months of “church shopping,” my wife and I visited Ascension, and there has been no looking back.
 Warmly welcomed, we felt right at home from the first Sunday.
-When Rev. June Hough asked me to serve as an honourary associate, it was, so to speak, the icing on the cake.
+When then-rector Rev. June Hough asked me to serve as an honourary associate, it was, so to speak, the icing on the cake.

 I was ordained in Ohio Synod in 1972.
 I served rural parishes in Ohio for nine years, before being called to the Eastern Canada Synod of the Lutheran Church in 1981.
 I served northern Ontario parishes in Massey and Sault Ste.
 Marie, where I was involved in many joint Anglican-Lutheran projects.
 My parish, Zion Lutheran Church, and neighbouring St. Matthew’s Anglican Church were specifically appointed by our bishops to be pacesetter congregations in the on-going Anglican-Lutheran dialogue.
 That led to joint worship services, pulpit exchanges, and joint youth activities.
 I was named an ecumenical canon of the Diocese of Algoma in 1999.
 Hanging with Anglicans is nothing new to me.